 The heavier the weights and the higher you lift them the more likely you are to have to drop them on the floor.

 If you do this it will make a lot of noise, even if you are using quiet bumper plates and a lifting platform.

-Weightlifting drop pads provide a brilliant solution which allows you to drop your weights making minimal noise and without causing damage to your barbell or dumbbells.
+Weightlifting drop pads provide a brilliant solution that allows you to drop your weights making minimal noise and without causing damage to your barbell, dumbbells or flooring.